jonkarrer/alpaca_api_client/README.md

 ## Contribution

 Any and all PR's are welcome.
-This is my first Rust project and my first foray into open source.
 I see a need for this type of Rust client to support Alpaca's v2 API.

 ## License